klugumair/AI-Air-Canvas/README.md

 What it does

 Your webcam watches your hand in real time.
 MediaPipe detects 21 landmarks on your hand every frame, and this app turns those coordinates into brushstrokes on a canvas.
 Point your index finger to draw, flash a peace sign to hover, pinch to erase.
-The whole thing runs locally in your browser — nothing is sent to a server.
+The whole thing runs locally in your browser nothing is sent to a server.

 Gestures
 Gesture	What happens
-☝️ Index finger up	Draw — holds a line as you move
+☝️ Index finger up	Draw-holds a line as you move
-✌️ Index + middle up	Hover — navigate without drawing 🤏 Thumb + index pinch	Erase around the cursor
+✌️ Index + middle up	Hover - navigate without drawing 🤏 Thumb + index pinch	Erase around the cursor
 Hover over toolbar button for 0.5s	Selects that tool hands-free Tech stack